Constantin Olteanu (footballer): Club career

 Olteanu was born on 6 January 1946 in Bucharest, Romania and began playing junior-level football at local club Flacăra Roșie where he was teammates with Rică Răducanu.
 Subsequently, he moved to Dinamo București.
 In 1964 he went to play senior level football for Argeș Pitești, a club at which he would spend the rest of his career, making his Divizia A debut on 27 September under coach Virgil Mărdărescu in a 2–2 draw against Știința Craiova.
 At the end of his first season, the team reached the 1965 Cupa României final, but Mărdărescu did not use him in the eventual 2–1 loss to Știința Cluj.
 He started playing in European competitions during the 1966–67 Inter-Cities Fairs Cup, appearing the entire match in a 2–0 win over Sevilla.
 That would be his only appearance in the campaign as after they eliminated the Spaniards, they also got past Toulouse, being defeated in the third round with 1–0 on aggregate by Dinamo Zagreb who eventually won the competition.
 Olteanu helped Argeș win its first Divizia A title in the 1971–72 season, being used by coaches Titus Ozon and Florin Halagian in 20 games in which he scored once.
 Afterwards he played four games in the 1972–73 European Cup, eliminating Aris Bonnevoie in the first round, then in the following one they won a home game with 2–1 against Real Madrid, but lost the second leg with 3–1.
-On 15 June 1978, Olteanu made his last Divizia A appearance in a 5–0 home win over UTA Arad in which he scored a goal, having a total of 295 matches with eight goals scored in the competition, also totaling 10 games in European competitions (including five in the Inter-Cities Fairs Cup).
+On 15 June 1978, Olteanu made his last Divizia A appearance in a 5–0 home win over UTA Arad in which he scored a goal, totaling 295 matches with eight goals scored in the competition and 10 games in European competitions (including five in the Inter-Cities Fairs Cup).

 International career

-Olteanu played three games for Romania's Olympic team in the 1972 Summer Olympics qualifiers, which were two victories over Albania and one loss to Denmark.
+Olteanu played one game in 1968 for Romania's under-23 team, and then made four appearances for the B side in 1970.
+Subsequently, he played three games for Romania's Olympic team in the 1972 Summer Olympics qualifiers, which were two victories over Albania and one loss to Denmark.